Combinatorial Topological Models for Phylogenetic Networks and the Mergegram Invariant: Invariants and stability

 \section{Invariants and stability}

-We develop the following invariants of filtrations and facegrams\footnote{Because filtrations and facegrams are in one to one correspondence, every invariant of filtrations is automatically an invariant of facegrams, and vice versa.}: (i) the \emph{face-Reeb graph}, (ii) the \emph{mergegram}, and (iii) its refinement called the \emph{labeled mergegram}.
+We develop the following invariants of filtrations and facegrams: (i) the \emph{face-Reeb graph}, (ii) the \emph{mergegram}, and (iii) its refinement called the \emph{labeled mergegram}.
 We then investigate their stability and computational complexity.
 We show that the face-Reeb graph is not a stable invariant of facegrams over the same taxa set, but the mergegram invariant is.
+The labeled mergegram is also not stable, but will be needed for faster computations of the unlabeled mergegram in the case of the join-facegram.
 In addition, we show that the mergegram is (i) invariant of weak equivalences of filtrations and that (ii) it is a stable invariant of filtrations (and thus facegrams) over different vertex sets with respect to M\'emoli's tripod distance \cite{memoli2017distance}.
 These results might be of independent interest to TDA as well.

+\begin{remark} The reader can safely skip the following subsection on face-Reeb graphs and go directly to Subsec.~\ref{subsec:mergegram}, since the face-Reeb graph is shown to be an unstable invariant of facegrams and cliquegrams and is not used in the upcoming applications.
+Nevertheless, it is an important natural motivation for the subsequent study of invariants of facegram. \end{remark}